-- 3.5.2 The peat depth model and data indicate that the full range of recorded peat and peaty soil depths across areas investigated varies from 0.00 to 4.95m, as illustrated in Drawings 10.12 to 10.20 (Volume 3).
-The majority of areas (approximately 70%) within the permanent and temporary works boundaries are underlain by peaty soil or topsoil less than 0.50m thickness, and at least 10% is underlain by no peat.
-Shallow peat (between 0.50 and 1.00m in thickness) is present underlying around 11% of the areas and only around 3% is underlain by deep peat (greater than 1.00m in thickness). - 3.5.3 When compared to Table 1 in Annex 10.5.1, the range of depths present indicates there is a possibility for a range of failure types which could occur within the Proposed Scheme and its environs. - 3.5.4 The peat depth model is based on a substantial dataset acquired in the field and is therefore thought to be of sufficiently high quality to underpin the hazard and risk assessment.
-The

-Appendix 10.5 - Preliminary Peat Landslide Risk Assessment Page 6 interpolation methods used have been shown to be suitable for this kind of assessment in other peat-related assessments (RWE, 2013).
+- 3.5.2 The peat depth model and available data indicate that the full range of recorded peat and peaty soil depths across areas investigated varies from 0.00 to 4.85m, as illustrated in Drawings 10.11 to 10.22 (Volume 3).
+The vast majority of areas (approximately 77%) within the permanent and temporary works boundaries are indicated to be underlain by peaty soil or topsoil less than 0.50m thickness, and approximately 11% is underlain by no peat.
+Shallow peat (between 0.50 and 1.00m in thickness) is present underlying less than 4% of the areas and less than 1% is underlain by deep peat (greater than 1.00m in thickness).
+Available GI has also identified peat strata, between 0.10 and 3.30m thickness, buried beneath granular horizons of made ground and/ or sands and gravels at several locations.
+When compared to Table 1 in Annex 10.5.1, the range of depths present indicates there is a possibility for a range of failure types which could occur within the Proposed Scheme and its environs. - 3.5.3 The peat depth model is based on a substantial dataset, as described in Chapter 10 (Volume 1) and Appendix 10.1 (Volume 2) and it is considered to be of sufficiently high quality to underpin the hazard and risk assessment.
+The interpolation methods used have been shown to be suitable for this kind of assessment in other peat-related assessments (RWE, 2013).
 However, as with any interpolated model, there remains the possibility that actual peat depths may be different to the modelled depth in areas where there are limited field data.